JCSS-PMC/PMC/part-03/general-principles.md

 6. Uncertainties related to alterations in time, predictable only by laboratory testing, field observations, etc.

+(section-3.04)=
 ## Scales of modelling variations

 Material properties vary locally in space and, possibly, in time.
-As far as the spacial variations are concerned, it is useful to distinguish between three hierarchical levels of variation: global (macro), local (meso) and micro (see {numref}`tbl-general-principles-3.0.1`).
+As far as the spacial variations are concerned, it is useful to distinguish between three hierarchical levels of variation: global (macro), local (meso) and micro (see {numref}`table-heirarchial-scales-of-fluctuation`).

-For example, the variability of the mean and standard deviation of concrete cylinder strength per job or construction unit as shown in {numref}`fig-general-principles-3.0.2` is a typical form of global parameter variation.
+For example, the variability of the mean and standard deviation of concrete cylinder strength per job or construction unit as shown in {numref}`fig-Description-of-production-parameters-lots-and-total-supply` is a typical form of global parameter variation.
 This variation primarily is the result of production technology and production strategy of the concrete producers.
 Parameter variations between objects are conveniently denoted as macroscale variations.
 The unit of that scale is in the order of a structure or a construction unit.
 Parameter variations may also be due to statistical uncertainties.

 Given a certain parameter realisation in a system the next step is to model the local variations within the system in terms of random processes or fields.
 Characteristically, spatial correlations (dependencies) become negligible at distances comparable to the size of the system.
 This is a direct consequence of the hierarchical modelling procedure where it is natural to assume that the variation within the system is conditional on the variations between systems and the first type of variation is conditionally independent of the second.
 At this level one may speak of meso-scale variations.
 Examples are the spatial variation of soils within a given (not too large) foundation site or the number, size and spatial distribution of flaws along welding lines given a welding factory (or welding operator).
 The unit of this scale is in the order of the size of the structural elements and probably most conveniently measured in meters.